-- Please encourage faculty members expecting a child (by birth or placement) to reach out to Lisa Brodkey, Director, Faculty Relations and Development in Academic Affairs for guidance.
-Advance Planning makes this much easier for everyone. - Either: - One quarter/semester of paid leave for: - the faculty parent who gives birth, or - the faculty parent who has 50% or more responsibility for the newly placed child (adoption/foster care). - Six weeks of paid leave for the faculty parent who gives birth, and the rest of the quarter/semester on ASMD.
+- Please encourage faculty members expecting a child (by birth or placement) to reach out to Binnie Singh, Assistant Vice Provost in Academic Affairs for guidance.
+Advance Planning makes this much easier for everyone.

+- Either:

+- One quarter/semester of paid leave for:

+- the faculty parent who gives birth, or

+- the faculty parent who has 50% or more responsibility for the newly placed child (adoption/foster care).

+- OR

+- Six weeks of paid leave for the faculty parent who gives birth, and the rest of the quarter/semester on ASMD.

-Child-bearing leave and Active Service/Modified Duties (ASMD)
+Work Life Additional Active Service/Modified Duties (ASMD)

-- Two quarters/one semester of ASMD for the faculty parent who gave birth - One quarter/semester of ASMD for other academic appointees with 50% or more responsibility for caring for the child - Replacement teaching funds are provided centrally Generally, we cover all scheduled courses during the leave period and one course during the ASMD period
+- Two quarters/one semester of ASMD for the faculty parent who gave birth - One quarter/semester of ASMD for other academic appointees with 50% or more responsibility for caring for the child, including adoption/foster placement - Replacement teaching funds are provided centrally - Generally, we cover all scheduled courses during the leave period and one course during the ASMD period